ParedesGab/PP1/README.md

     ![Open NavBar - Mobile](documentation/website-screenshots/navbar-mobile-open.png)

-    + **On tablets and larger screens**
+    + **On tablets and larger screens:**
-      + The logo remains on the left, the hamburger disappears and instead you see all the navigation links spaceously distributed on the right.
+      + The logo remains on the left, the hamburger is not displayed anymore, instead you see all the navigation links spaceously distributed on the right.

     ![NavBar Tablets and up](documentation/website-screenshots/navigation.png)